We are now open for all eye care services with a limited schedule and appropriate precautions in place to protect our patients and staff.

 Symptoms of Cataracts

 Let's start with the basics.
 Just what is a cataract?
-In simple terms, it's a clouding of the eye's lens and occurs most typically in people over 40 years old.
+In simple terms, it's a clouding of the eye's lens and occurs most typically in people over 40.
 Sadly, it's also the most prevalent cause of blindness worldwide.
-There are three cataract types … a subscapular cataract at the back of the lens, a nuclear cataract deep in the central area of the lens, and a cortical cataract that starts in the periphery of the lens and move inward toward the center.
-Nuclear cataracts are most closely associated with aging.
+There are three cataract types:

 1. A subscapular cataract at the back of the lens.